A Day Trip to Ayr, Scotland: What to Do, Where to Eat & How to Spend It Well

 Coffee, Breakfast and a Bit of Culture

-If you’re in the mood for a slower, more rural start, hop on the local bus to The Coo Shed on the edge of town.
+If you’d rather stretch the morning out a bit, take the bus out towards The Coo Shed.
 It’s part café, part farm shop, with big windows overlooking open fields.
 The tray bakes are fresh every day, and the coffee has enough kick to keep you going.
 Weekday mornings are best if you want peace; weekends can get lively with families stopping in after the farmers’ market.

 From the centre, Rozelle Park is about a 15-minute walk through quiet residential streets.
 The park’s open lawns and wooded paths make it easy to wander without thinking about where you’re going.
 In the middle, the Maclaurin Art Gallery is set in a Georgian building with high ceilings and bright rooms.
 Exhibitions change regularly, often featuring Scottish artists, and you can walk around without feeling hurried.
 If the weather’s against you, the trees give decent cover and there’s a small tearoom nearby.